sabaanwar411/FlowerFresh/README.md

 ## Features
 - **Dynamic Flower Grid**: Displays a two-column grid of flowers with name, price, availability, and favorite status, fetched from Firebase Firestore or a mock API.
+- **Bottom Tab Bar**: Home, Basket, and Favorites tabs.
+- **Basket Tab:** Shows all added basket items with quantities, total price, and options to remove items or clear the basket.
+- **Favorites Tab:** Displays all favorited flowers in a grid, persisted in UserDefaults.
 - **Interactive UI**: Smooth tap animations on flower cards using spring-based scaling.
 - **Detail View**: Navigation to a detailed view for each flower, showing a larger image, price, availability, and options to favorite or checkout.
 - **Local Favorites**: Favorite status is stored locally using `UserDefaults`, ensuring persistence across app sessions without backend storage.